-Granted, there's a fine line between this style and the Rustic Modern Farmhouse style I also see on Pinterest, but I want to emphasize the sink-in softness (i.e., no wood benches for dining - they may look good, but no one except kids is comfortable on them for long…), which to me is a hallmark of cottage style.
-I’m also editing out most of the florals and looking to make cleaner spaces (much easier now that we got rid of so much at our big sale this last summer).
-To help you see what exactly I’m talking about, I made a little graphic that shows how easy it is to combine the two styles, Industrial and Cottage, into one:
+Granted, there's a fine line between this style and the Rustic Modern Farmhouse style I've also seen, but I want to emphasize the sink-in softness which to me is a hallmark of cottage style (i.e., no wood benches for dining - they may look good, but no one except kids is comfortable on them for long...).

-Here are some inspiration photos from my Pinterest board that show this softer side of industrial:
+Here are some inspiration photos from Pinterest board that show this softer side of industrial:

 Notice in the photos above that there are still cozy sitting areas (except the kitchen), color, and classic furnishings as well as industrial elements like metal, barn lights, signs, and worn woods.

-Decor changes like this are slow for me, because I’m looking for interesting vintage items and doing things myself, but I’ll definitely keep you guys updated when I make any more changes and additions in the future.
-My head is spinning with all the things I'd like to do!
+Decor changes are slow for me, because I like to look for interesting vintage items and do things myself, but my head is spinning with all the things I'd like to do!